 *Using approximate latitude

-An interesting fact I found is that server weather accounts for only 1% loss yearly from the participants.
+An interesting fact I found is that severe weather accounts for only 1% loss yearly from the participants.

 However, flooding and high wind events were found to have an extremely long tail extending to 60% loss, showing that these discrete events can pose a substantial risk to PV systems.